-How freedom of association and collective bargaining are applied in practice is set through Applicable Law and may legitimately vary across jurisdictions.
-On the other hand, freedom of association is sometimes restricted for political and/or economic reasons.
+Freedom of association is sometimes restricted for political and/or economic reasons.
 In some countries or their special economic zones, or for some categories of workers such as migrants, independent trade unions are completely banned.
-Employers have sometimes directly or indirectly undermined freedom of association to bypass the negotiating power of workers.
+Employers have sometimes worked against freedom of association in an effort to bypass the negotiating power of workers.